 4.1 Promoting green growth and sustainable development by ensuring impartial and environmental-friendly socio-economic development and growth, based on counterpoise of natural resources and quality of environment, through bioeconomy.
 This will lead to quality of life enhancement, social fairness improvement, environmental risks reduction, and environmental scarcity.
 The key purpose of this development guideline is to steer the country towards a society where people enjoy a higher quality of life, with less negative impacts on environment, through various measures such as environmentally friendly consumption and production, green fields and forests expansion, wildlife resources and biodiversity preservation, environmental quality improvement promotion, and ensure that people are socially responsible, generous and caring for the national interests.

-4.1.1 Increasing bioeconomy value in accordance to the National Strategy for National Competitiveness Enhancement by fostering and creating an emerging bio-based economy as well as promoting high-quality conservative tourism.
+4.1.1 Increasing bioeconomy value in accordance to the National Strategy on Competitiveness Enhancement by fostering and creating an emerging bio-based economy as well as promoting high-quality conservative tourism.

-4.1.2 Conserving and rehabilitating biological diversity by reducing extinction rates of threatened species and native species, preserving natural habitats, especially for endangered wildlife animals and plants, and controlling alien species that may negatively impact the native ecology; preserving forests with high levels of biodiversity, endangered native and rare species of animals and plans; managing and diminishing threats that trigger disputes between wildlife animals, people and communities; developing database in a form of gene bank to store related useful data and information, especially local genes that are beneficial to the ecology and/or economy and local wisdom; promoting economic measures and other incentives designed to preserve and utilise the most benefits from biodiversity; developing mechanisms designed for sustainable utilisation of biodiversity at the local level as well as benefit-sharing system; ensuring effective legal framework development and law enforcement of related issues such as promoting the development and employment of the beneficiaries’ accountability concept, especially in idea of econological fee collection for biodiveristy management and administration; conducting studies, surveys, and and research on biodiversity, both inside and outside of protected areas, especially in the high bio-diversity and critical areas, in order to develop and integrate a standardised database that is easily accessible for further uses and support of biodiversity conservation and restoration.
+4.1.2 Conserving and rehabilitating biological diversity by reducing extinction rates of threatened species and native species, preserving natural habitats, especially for endangered wildlife animals and plants, and controlling alien species that may negatively impact the native ecology; preserving forests with high levels of biodiversity, endangered native and rare species of animals and plans; managing and diminishing threats that trigger disputes between wildlife animals, people and communities; developing database in a form of gene bank to store related useful data and information, especially local genes that are beneficial to the ecology and/or economy and local wisdom; promoting economic measures and other incentives designed to preserve and utilise the most benefits from biodiversity; developing mechanisms designed for sustainable utilisation of biodiversity at the local level as well as benefit-sharing system; ensuring effective legal framework development and law enforcement of related issues such as promoting the development and employment of the beneficiaries’ accountability concept, especially in idea of econological fee collection for biodiversity management and administration; conducting studies, surveys, and research on biodiversity, both inside and outside of protected areas, especially in the high bio-diversity and critical areas, in order to develop and integrate a standardised database that is easily accessible for further uses and support of biodiversity conservation and restoration.

 4.1.3 Conserving and restoring rivers, canals, and other natural water sources by restoring rivers and canals as well as protecting river banks and check dams; planning for conservation and restoration of water sources based on ecological balance; supporting public participation on rivers, ditches, canals and natural water resource management; building treated waste water system and garbage collection, transport and elimination system from communities based on a municipal code of conduct; supporting convenient, safe, economical and efficient waterway networks; providing accurate knowledge and information to the general public, private sector and private organisations in order to create and raise true understanding and awareness of the importance of rivers, ditches and canals.